chenchih/Env_Setup_Note/Linux_SetEnv/vnc_remote/Readme.md

 ![vnc connection](img/vncviewer_connect.png)

-## tigervnc method
+## tigervnc
+This setup is use under **Ubuntu Server**, if you use Desktop then it will not work.
+It will setup success, howerver whn you use vncviewer the screen is black so this is not use for Desktop version.

+### Installation Xfce and TightVNC
-- Install the Xfce Desktop
+- Install the Xfce and  Desktop
 VNC requires a desktop environment using Xfce is a lightweight desktop tool for Linux

 If not install, your screen might be a black screen even if you remotely succeed